-The Coast Guard is issuing this rule under authority in 33 U.S.C.
-1231.
+The Coast Guard is issuing this rule under authority in 46 U.S.C.
+70034 (previously 33 U.S.C.
+1231).
 The Captain of the Port Buffalo (COTP) has determined that a fireworks display presents significant risks to the public safety and property.
 Such hazards include premature and accidental detonations, dangerous projectiles, and falling or burning debris.
 This rule is needed to protect personnel, vessels, and the marine environment in the navigable waters within the safety zone while the fireworks display takes place.